Types of cancer services

 University Hospital Galway

-Patient who are having ongoing treatment (chemotherapy or radiotherapy), must speak to a medical social worker, cancer nurse or other healthcare professional who may complete Application Form B on their behalf.
+If you are having ongoing treatment (chemotherapy, radiotherapy or palliative care), you must speak to a medical social worker, cancer nurse or other healthcare professional who can complete the Travel2Care Application Form B on their behalf.
 This is an application for a once-off payment for the expected treatment plan.

 The Irish Cancer Society is a voluntary organisation that provides support

-and help to cancer sufferers and their families.
+and help to cancer patients and their families.
 It provides some nursing

-services and funds some palliative care and twilight nursing services.
+services and funds some palliative care and night nursing services.
 It has

 local branches in most parts of the country.